atticusofsparta/ChessWeave/README.md

 | Maximum Move Count          | The maximum number of moves in a game              | User-defined  |
 | WebRTC Connection Info      | Information for establishing a P2P connection      | User-defined  |

+#### WebRTC Connection Info (WIP)

+the stun/turn servers to use for a webrtc P2P connection.
+This info and available tech can change over time and depend on individual client implementation.

 ### Join